DannyCastle1/aws-cloud-practitioner/domain1-cloudconcepts.md

 #### How do AWS Regions enhance disaster recovery capabilities?

 AWS Regions enhance disaster recovery capabilities by having a continuous backup of data for a Region.
-Since each Region has mupltiple Availability Zones, they're isolated from each other.
+Since each Region has multiple Availability Zones, they're isolated from each other.

 #### What are the four main factors to consider when choosing an AWS Region?